kxie95/kxie95.github.io/_posts/2018-05-09-MYOB-Google-Comparisons.md

 **Google**: Two hosts for "STEP interns" (less experienced), one host for "SWE interns" (more experienced).
 **MYOB**: Originally started out with one mentor, but has now changed to two.

+One main difference I observed was that the mentor(s) I have at MYOB are a little more involved than the ones I had at Google.
+I felt that because Google has a much higher bar in terms of technical skill, they could get away with being more hands-off.
+However, the result of this was that I wasn't able to get the full benefits of having a mentor.
+I was only aware of the gaps in my knowledge through code reviews, and nothing else.
+Mentors at Google want to get you to a place where you'll be hired full-time, but from what I could see the company didn't give enough support for them to help all mentees do that.

+In contrast, at MYOB, I spent a lot of time pairing with my mentor(s).

-I personally enjoy and find more value in having two mentors.
+I personally enjoy and see many benefits in having two mentors.
 There are a few reasons for this.
-One, availability - if one mentor is busy, the other can cover and help the mentee.
+If one mentor is busy, the other can cover and help the mentee.

 ## Programme structure